-Add all ingredients except green onions.
+Add all ingredients to the rice cooker except green onions.
 Stir.

 Fold in green onions.